MayaHachach/Digital_Twin/ReadMe.md

      ```bash
      ros2 run communication day0_creation
      ```
-   - If you have Day 0 information, create a publisher for this information
+   - If you have Day 0 information, skip this step and run the initial Configuration that subscribers to the day 0 information published by the visualizer on /initialSTOD topic

 2. **Initial Configuration**
    ```bash